-We’ve reached the sterile stage where we hope enough non-Scots will scunner our No voters to vote Yes – not by sound argument for progressive democracy but swayed by England’s folly.
-Not by our integrity or our example will we be praised.
+We’ve reached the arid stage where we wait to see if enough non-Scots will vote Yes – not by sound argument for progressive democracy but swayed by England’s folly.

 The British state will fight viciously to retain control of Scotland’s wealth, every penny, every barrel, every VAT payment.
 It has already begun.
 Westminster has enumerated the powers it wishes to take back.
 It is doing it now.
 My countrymen lend it a helping hand.
 We can look forward to a Union Jack slapped on everything and our forehead too.

 We are owned.